17. Dogecoin and memecoin – what are they?

 Their second common feature is their low price.
 Any investor can acquire numerous of them without consuming high monetary resources.

 Ease of creation.
 There are many programs on the crypto market that will create such a coin for you from start to finish.
 You can redesign them in any theme to fit in with any trend.

 They have no ecosystem to support them.
 They rely on their communities, which sometimes artificially pump up their popularity.

 Investing in memecoins is very risky.
-Their prices are highly volatile and basically depend on the mood of the community, external factors or even celebrity tweets.
+Their prices are highly fluctuant and basically depend on the mood of the community, external factors or even celebrity tweets.
 Their price can rise to arbitrary values and then fall sharply.
 Outside the crypto world, they are often worthless.
 Nobody accepts payments in memecoins, but in popular cryptocurrencies, they do.
 We can conclude that in a few years nobody will remember meme coins anymore and their value will be close to zero.